Oops! Sorry!!

 All emotions!

-Look for the logical or physical evidence to support the emotion you are in
+Always look for the logical or physical evidence to support the emotion you are in

 Although your emotions are saying one thing, what's the logical or physical evidence suggesting?